Stranger Things 3 reviews are out: 'Best season by leaps and bounds'

 And in case you forgot this show has a horror theme, Eric Goldman of getFandom is there to remind you.
 "This felt like the goriest season yet," he writes, "I had a couple 'oh, I probably shouldn't be eating right now' moments.
 Yay, gore!

-And at press time, the third season had a 92 percent Certified Fresh rating on Rotten Tomatoes, and a Metascore of 71, indicating "generally favorable reviews," on Metacritic.
+And at press time, the third season had a 92 percent Certified Fresh rating on Rotten Tomatoes, and a Metascore of 71, indicating "generally favorable reviews," on CNET sister site Metacritic.

 Stranger Things season 3 will be available on Netflix on July 4.